 This piece of equipment especially stands out in a few things.
 First of all, resistance bands can be used to train your hamstrings, these are important muscles when it comes to sprinting speed.

-Besides that, resistance bands are also very helpful for training inner and outer thigh muscles which are helpful for making quick turns.
+Besides that, resistance bands, especially loop models, are also very helpful for training inner and outer thigh muscles which are helpful for making quick turns.
 It can be challenging to isolate all of these muscles with just free weights.

-You can also use resistance bands to train throwing exercises with extra resistance.
+You can also use resistance bands to do throwing exercises with extra resistance.
 Throwing a dumbbell or a kettlebell is simply not an option in many places.

-Other benefits of resistance bands include that are that they are relatively inexpensive, easy to store, and very portable.
+Other benefits of resistance bands include that they are relatively inexpensive, easy to store, and very portable.
 They can also be used to train basically any important muscles for speed and agility.